nick29581/r4cppp/unique.md

 As with primitive types in Rust, owning pointers and the data they point to are immutable by default.
 Unlike in C++, you can't have a mutable (unique) pointer to immutable data or vice versa.
 Mutability of the data follows from the pointer.
-Correspondent with this design, mutability of the pointer means not only whether that pointer can point to another memory address, but also whether the original data may be modified.
+Correspondent with this design, mutability of the pointer means not only whether that pointer can point to another memory address and **disown** the original data, but also whether the original data may be modified.
 E.g.,

 ```rust